The Connection Between the Visible and the Invisible

 Another feather in Diamond’s cap comes from wanting to raise awareness of mental health problems through photo-psychiatry – and the fact they could be cured.
 He believed that exposure to these kinds of pictures was essential for anyone who truly wanted to understand mental illnesses: ‘Those who never witness this exhibition of human suffering, either in the original or in the copy drawn to the life,’ Diamond wrote, ‘can hardly imagine this peculiar state of mental prostration.’
 Considering such attitude — along with his remarkable lens work — we can perhaps conclude that Diamond was an artist first and a man of science only second.

-Photography curtesy of the Science and Society picture library
+Photography courtesy of the Science and Society picture library

 Previous